8 Benefits of Walking and Running Barefoot on Sand

 Who wouldn't enjoy a barefoot stroll along a sandy beach?
 Even the thought of such a pleasurable outing will infect some people with a daydreaming sigh.

 It's no secret that going barefoot on sand has its appeal, but did you know it also has many health benefits?
 If you think wandering down a beach is time wasted, then guess again.
-Here are a few reasons why walking and running unclod on sand is a great idea:
+Here are the benefits of walking on sand and running on the beach barefoot.

 1. Strength Training